Midwestern hip-hop

 Midwestern hip-hop, also known as Midwestern rap, is a style of hip-hop that originated in the Midwest region of the United States.
-The genre initially gained popularity in the mid-1990s thanks to extremely fast rappers known as "choppers", such as Bone Thugs-n-Harmony (Cleveland), Twista and Da Brat (Chicago), Tech N9ne (Kansas City), Atmosphere (Minneapolis), and Eminem (Detroit).
+The genre initially gained popularity in the mid-1990s thanks to extremely fast rappers known as "choppers", such as Bone Thugs-n-Harmony (Cleveland), Twista, Da Brat and Common (Chicago), Tech N9ne (Kansas City), Atmosphere (Minneapolis), and Eminem (Detroit).

 However, while these artists were the first to introduce Midwest rap which rivaled the popularity of West Coast and East Coast styles, a new wave of groups and artists began to emerge, such as Nelly, D12, Common, and Kanye West, although they shared very few similarities with their predecessors.
-Other notable rappers and producers from the Midwest include Brother Ali, Lupe Fiasco, Royce Da 5'9", J Dilla, and Elzhi, Kid Cudi, Freddie Gibbs, and Obie Trice.
+Other notable rappers and producers from the Midwest include Chief Keef, Danny Brown, Lupe Fiasco, Royce da 5'9", J Dilla, Elzhi, Kid Cudi, Freddie Gibbs, Obie Trice, and Brother Ali.

 Style

 Although the Midwest hip-hop scene encompasses a wide range of local styles, several recurring characteristics are commonly associated with the region.
 One of the most notable elements is the tempo, which often varies between 90 and 180 beats per minute, reflecting a broad rhythmic spectrum.
 A particularly distinctive feature is the use of fast-paced and rhythmically complex vocal delivery, commonly referred to as chopper style.
 This technique, popularized by artists such as Eminem, Twista, Da Brat, and Tech N9ne, is characterized by rapid articulation, intricate rhyme schemes, and precise control of timing and breath.
 In addition to its technical emphasis, Midwest hip-hop frequently integrates melodic components, such as sung hooks and harmonized vocals, into its structure.
 The combination of accelerated lyricism and melodic expression has contributed to a stylistic identity that is both rhythmically dynamic and musically adaptable.
 Nevertheless, significant regional variation persists across the Midwest, and differences in production, themes, and delivery between cities and states often prevent the formation of a singular, unified musical aesthetic.